 Technology has been outperforming human drivers for a while now, so if you can't drive a stick shift, don't let that stop you from taking a Ferrari for a spin.

-This created space that allowed me to fully accelerate and get a feel for Ferrari's power.
+This created space that allowed me to accelerate and get a feel for Ferrari's power.

 The Ferrari 488 accelerates from 0-62 mph (0-100 km/h) in just 3.0 seconds.

-I have no idea what my top speed was as I was too focused on the road.
+I had no idea what my top speed was as I was too focused on the road.

 The car was fully insured, but I had no desire to so much as scratch it while behind the wheel.

-As I did with previous Ferrari driving experiences, I used the paddle shifting on the steering wheel as well.
+As I did with previous Ferrari driving experiences, I also used the paddle shifting on the steering wheel.

-Since I never learned to drive a stick shift, so when it comes to shifting gears up or down (by clicking the left or right paddle), I was grateful for the instructor sitting next to me.
+Since I never learned to drive a stick shift, I was grateful for the instructor sitting next to me when it came to shifting gears up or down (by clicking the left or right paddle).

 Before I knew it, my 10-minute drive was over, and I was pulling back into the Pit Lane parking lot.

 I was thrilled with the experience.
-I know 10 minutes doesn't sound like a lot of time, but it was enough to get a feel for the car.
+Ten minutes doesn't sound like a lot of time, but it was enough to get a feel for the car.